Skip to main contentAccessibility Statement

 Corby area

 In the Corby area, we offer a basic gardening service to people who are over 65 or disabled and don't have anyone to help them do this.
-This is charged at £120 a year and includes:
+This is charged at £130 a year, paid for by invoice, and includes:

 • 1 hedge cut in September or October